Some of my favourite podcasts

 What I love: Jamila’s a mom of three, living in a high cost of living area, yet still pursuing FI!
 Her story is inspiring, and her upbeat attitude is seriously infectious.

 Joshua Sheats hosts Radical Personal Finance—and he’s truly ‘radical’.
-Joshua has strong, unique opinions and insights on personal finance and the world.
-(Which I both love and find extremely challenging.)
+Joshua has strong, unique opinions on personal finance and the world.
+(Which I love and find extremely challenging.)
 While I strongly disagree with some of Joshua’s views, I can’t help but keep coming back—his content is that good.

 What I love: Joshua’s a very smart guy, and he knows personal finance.
 He’ll leave you thinking about money and life in completely different, unexpected ways.

-Canadian personal finance expert Tom Drake interviews personal finance experts and online entrepreneurs on his podcast, the MapleMoney Show.
+Canadian personal finance expert Tom Drake interviews other personal finance experts and online entrepreneurs on his podcast, the MapleMoney Show.
+While Tom’s website focuses on Canadian content, his podcast is country-agnostic.
+His guest list includes many famous names from the US personal finance space.

 What I love: MapleMoney episodes are on the shorter side, but always full of interesting, actionable content.